 Researchers were suddenly able to train deep neural networks feeding them millions of images or text documents and achieve state-of-the-art results.
 Since then, an impressive amount of pre-trained models have been produced and made available to the community.

 One interesting feature of pre-trained models is their capability to function as feature extractors.
 A deep neural network trained to recognize people from a large set of images, will show a number of features in its layers.
-From the first layers such features become more and more complex, starting from pixels, blobs, eyes, noses, faces, until clothes and entire scenes.
+From the first layers such features become more and more complex and abstract.
+In computer vision such a complexity goes from pixels, blobs, eyes, noses, faces, until clothes and entire scenes.
 Of course specific neurons will activate for each of these abstract concepts.

 What’s amazing is that another classifier – say of animals, flowers, or vehicles – will utilize the same embedding especially in the first layers.
 After all, blobs of pixels, segments and other low level features are usually conserved across domains.

-Due to this property of conserving features across domains, researchers have noticed that switching to domains apparently different did not require to retrain their models from scratch.
+Due to this property of conserving features across domains, researchers have noticed that switching to different domains did not require model retraining.
 Transfer learning is in fact the capability of neural networks to generalize across domains.
 As mentioned before, a consistent number of layers – especially the ones close to the input – of a people-classifier can be perfectly fine for a cats-and-dogs-classifier.

 Here are some of the benefits of considering pre-trained models for your next project: